MetaMask/metamask-docs/wallet/how-to/use-sdk/react-native.md

 const MMSDK = new MetaMaskSDK({
   openDeeplink: (link) => {
-    Linking.openURL(link); // Use React Native Linking method or your favourite way of opening deeplinks },
+    Linking.openURL(link); // Use React Native Linking method or another way of opening deeplinks.
+  },
-  timer: BackgroundTimer, // To keep the app alive once it goes to background
+  timer: BackgroundTimer, // To keep the dapp alive once it goes to background.
   dappMetadata: {
-    name: 'My App', // The name of your application
+    name: 'My dapp', // The name of your dapp.
-    url: 'https://myapp.com', // The url of your website },
+    url: 'https://mydapp.com', // The URL of your website.
+  },
 });